 Neighbourhood Action Teams

-It is also designed to bridge the gap between communities and the public service with on-the-ground presence and a friendly face.
+They also bridge the gap between communities and the public service with on-the-ground presence and a friendly face.

-Our NAT crew members are hand-picked for their ability to engage with residents.
+Our Neighbourhood Action Team crew members are hand-picked for their ability to engage with residents.
 They come to communities able to explain processes and procedures.
 And they’re ready to listen and respond.

 What to expect

-This summer, we have three six-person neighbourhood action team crews.
-They will spend approximately four weeks in each ward from now to October.
+We have five seven-person neighbourhood action team crews.
+They will spend approximately four weeks in each ward twice from May to October 2026.

 We’ve reviewed 311 requests and worked with each area councillor to determine the highest-needs area in each ward.

-The teams will work through as much of these areas as possible before their four-week stint is up.
+The teams will work through as many of these areas as possible before their two four-week stints are up.

 They will tackle things like: